modernish/modernish/README.md

 `let`: implementation of `let` as in ksh, bash and zsh, now available to all POSIX shells.
-This makes C-based signed integer arithmetic evaluation available to every supported shell, with the exception of the unary "++" and "--" operators (which have been given the capability designation ARITHPP).
+This makes C-based signed integer arithmetic evaluation available to every supported shell, *with the exception of the unary `++` and `--` operators* (which are a nonstandard shell capability detected by modernish under the ID of [ARITHPP](#user-content-appendix-a)).
 This means `let` should be used for operations and tests, e.g. both `let "x=5"` and `if let "x==5"; then`... are supported (note single = for assignment, double == for comparison).
-See POSIX
-[2.6.4 Arithmetic Expansion](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_06_04)
-for more information on the supported operators.
+See POSIX [2.6.4 Arithmetic Expansion](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_06_04) for more information on the supported operators.
+Multiple expressions are supported, one per argument.
+The exit status of `let` is zero (the shell's idea of success/true) if the last expression argument evaluates to non-zero (the arithmetic idea of true), and 1 otherwise.
+It is recommended to adopt the habit to quote each `let` argument with double quotes, as this consistently makes everything work as expected, including shell expansions starting with `$`.

 `isint`: test if a given argument is a decimal, octal or hexadecimal integer number in valid POSIX shell syntax, ignoring leading (but not trailing) spaces